kgantsov/hammerload/README.md

 # Hammerload - HTTP benchmarking tool
 ### A fast, minimal, Rust-powered HTTP benchmarking tool.

-hammerload is a lightweight, high-performance benchmarking CLI for stress-testing HTTP services.
+hammerload is a lightweight, high-performance benchmarking CLI for stress-testing HTTP and gRPC services.
 It supports multiple protocols, configurable concurrency, and time-based test duration - making it ideal for quickly profiling APIs, microservices, and web backends.

 ```bash